senselab-iitm/wisdom/scripts/scripts_readme.md

 ## Scripts

-We divide the codebase into three parts as described below.
+We divide the codebase into three parts.
-The scripts to each part are stored in `data_related`, `train_models` and `compress_models` respectively:
+The scripts for each part are stored in `data_related`, `train_models` and `compress_models` folders respectively.
+Details of each part is described below:

 #### Data Prepossessing and Visualization
 Here we have scripts that are used to read the ESP32 log files in the `data/human_activity_recognition` directory and compute the CSI amplitude spectrograms that are used for training the models.